Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 ABCmouse learning path

-ABCmouse also functions as an effective toddler enrichment program or kindergarten reading app, with voice-led instructions that help younger children to navigate the site independently.
-The bite-sized sessions keeps kids from getting bored, and progression markers provided a sense of accomplishment as he moved through the material.
+If you’re looking for a toddler enrichment program or kindergarten reading app, ABCmouse has good usability features.
+The voice-led instructions help younger children navigate the site independently, and progression markers provide a sense of accomplishment.

 Do Kids Enjoy Using ABCmouse?